 Range Rover Sport |

-All prices are based on filling the respective fuel tank from empty to fuel, based on the average cost of premium and regular petrol and diesel as of 14th April 2026.
+All prices are based on filling the respective fuel tank from empty to fuel, using the average cost of premium and regular petrol and diesel as of June 2026.
 Prices may vary depending on your specific make and model and chosen fuel station.

 Okay, But Can’t I Shop Around to Find a Better Price for Fuel?

-Shopping around to find the best fuel price near you is a great idea as you can save up to around 16pa litre, on average, on premium fuel and 7p a litre on regular fuel by buying it at a supermarket (which is often suggested as the cheapest, most cost-efficient option).
+Shopping around to find the best fuel price near you is a great idea as you can save up to around 17p a litre on premium fuel and 14p a litre on regular fuel by choosing a supermarket fuel station over one of the big fuel brands.

 |